ayitbarek/ayitbarek.github.io/Lab News.md

 June 2025:
 * Congratulation to Ayobami Aboderin and Atul Jadhav for sucesfully completing their MSc degrees.
 Wishing you continued success in all your future pursuits.
 * Sadique Abdallah has joined the lab as a PhD student.
 Welcome Sadique!
+* Violet Geary has joined the lab as a UD Envision Summer Student.
+Welcome Violet!